Collection Management Policy

 Donations of Materials

-For addition to the collection, any gifts and donations must meet the general selection criteria and guidelines and be added at the discretion of the selector(s).
-If accepted, the materials become the property of MPL and will be handled according to MPL's procedures and regulations, including book sales and recycling of discarded items.
+For addition to the collection, gifts and donations must meet the general selection criteria and guidelines and be added at the discretion of the selector(s).
+If accepted, the materials become the property of MPL and will be handled according to MPL’s procedures and regulations, including book sales and recycling of discarded items.

 Tax receipts are not issued for donations of materials nor applied to pay fines.

-Requests for Reconsideration
+Request for Reconsideration

 Collection Maintenance

-Related Documents:
+Related Documents

 Ontario Library Association.
 Statement on the Intellectual Rights of the Individual (Appendix A)